RoboJackets/ros-training/code/instructions/week6.md

 1. In the week6 `main.cpp`, subscribe to the `nav_msgs::OccupancyGrid` that the `week5` node is publishing
 2. In the callback for the `week6` node, use a `tf::TransformListener` to find out the current location of `oswin` and `kyle`.
 3. Create a for loop that iterates from i=-4 to 4.
+    - Create another for loop inside that iterates form t=0 to some `num_steps` variable that you create
-For each i, calculate where `oswin` would be if it moved at that angular velocity and a linear velocity of 1.
-Calculate the cost function for each resulting pose
+        - For each t, calculate where `oswin` would be if it moved at that angular velocity and a linear velocity of 1.
+            Calculate the cost for each resulting pose using the cost function, and add that cost to a sum for that i
-4. Calculate the angular velocity that results in the lowest cost
+4. Calculate the i that results in the lowest cost
 5. Take that angular velocity, put it in a `geometry_msgs::Twist` message, and then publish it on the `oswin/velocity` topic